Shopify pre-orders vs Kickstarter

 Conclusion

-Shopify pre-orders represent a powerful strategy for stores looking to validate demand, improve cash flow, and build marketing momentum around product launches.
-With over $85.3 million in pre-order revenue processed through PreProduct alone, merchants across industries are leveraging Shopify pre-orders successfully.
+Shopify pre-orders are a powerful strategy for validating demand, improving cash flow, and building marketing momentum around product launches.

 The key to running successful Shopify pre-order campaigns comes down to: